PaulRitsche/DeepACSA/README.md

 DeepACSA is an open-source tool to evaluate the anatomical cross-sectional area of muscles in ultrasound images using deep learning.
 All following commands should be entered in your command prompt / terminal.
+More information about DeepACSA can be found in our publication (LINK) and the instructional video (LINK).
+If you find this project helpful, please remember to cite us.

 ## Installation